 Video: Hear From a Fellow

-- Orientation/training in late May and an 8-week, full-time internship at a public interest organization.
+- Orientation/training in late May and an 8-week, full-time internship at a local public interest organization.

 - Corresponding classroom sessions, including participation in a seminar where members of the bench and bar share their experiences.